mlflow/mlflow-website/website/blog/2024-10-25-llama-index-workflow/index.md

 ## Conclusion

 In this blog, we explored how the combination of LlamaIndex and MLflow can elevate the development of Retrieval-Augmented Generation (RAG) workflows, bringing together powerful model management and observability capabilities.
-By integrating multiple retrieval strategies—such as vector search, BM25, and web search—we demonstrated how flexible retrieval can enhance the performance of LLM-driven applications.
+By integrating multiple retrieval strategies (such as vector search, BM25, and web search) we demonstrated how flexible retrieval can enhance the performance of LLM-driven applications.

 - **Experiment Tracking** allowed us to organize and log different workflow configurations, ensuring reproducibility and enabling us to track model performance across multiple runs.
 - **MLflow Evaluate** enabled us to easily log and evaluate the workflow with different retriever strategies, using key metrics like latency and answer correctness to compare performance.